alfredbaudisch/pardall_markdown/README.md

 ## Multiple sorting types
 - title, date, slug, position
 - Per folder sorting (i.e. a blog can sort by date, while a documentation by position)
+- When sorting by position the sorting order method is forced to :asc

 ## Taxonomy and Content Trees